Knowledge Hub: For Movement Partners

 Groundswell Fund Rapid Response Fund

 Groundswell’s Rapid Response Fund (RRF) provides fast funding to grassroots organizing groups led by women of color, trans and gender-expansive people of color, and low-income women in critical but unexpected fights to protect and advance reproductive and social justice.
-Currently accepting applications here
+The Rapid Response Fund is open to rolling requests monthly.
+Please see the Groundswell Fund Rapid Response Fund landing page for a sample timeline of the decision-making process.
+Currently accepting applications here.

 Get Up Rise Up: Direct Action Fund